-That Japan is a different country, everyone already knows!
-But I also knew that the most expensive fruits in the world are found in Japan!
+That Japan is a differentiated country that everyone already knows!
+But did you also know that the most expensive fruits in the world are found in Japan!
 And square watermelon?!
-Have you seen it?
-In Japan there is too.
+Have you seen?
+In Japan too.

-The difference of these fruits is in the Japanese tradition of giving fruits as a gift and complex and rigorous cultivation.
+The differential of these fruits is in the Japanese tradition of bearing fruit as a gift and complex and rigorous cultivation.
 They have the concept of “perfect fruit”.
-So you will always see them shiny, with few seeds and quite big.
+So you will always see them bright, with few seeds and very large.

-Let's start by talking about the square watermelon, which is undoubtedly quite different.
+Let's start by talking about the square watermelon which is undoubtedly very different.

 Japan's Square Watermelon

-Watermelon or “Suika” (西瓜) it is a very popular fruit of the Japanese summer.
-It's even common to see people playing with watermelon on the beaches.
-This game is called suikawari (スイカ割り).
-Basically someone blindfolded tries to blow up the watermelon with a taco.
-But, something that also draws a lot of attention are the various formats of watermelon grown in Japan.
-Going from round, triangular and even heart-shaped watermelons.
+the watermelon or “suika” (西瓜) It is a very popular Japanese summer fruit.
+It is even common to see people playing with watermelon on the beaches.
+This joke is called suikawari (スイカ割り).
+Basically someone blindfolded tries to blow up the watermelon with a bat.
+But something that also draws a lot of attention is the various shapes of watermelon grown in Japan.
+Ranging from round, triangular and even heart-shaped watermelons.

 The square watermelon has been around for over forty years in Japan, but its expansion around the world is only about fifteen years old.
-It came about by farmers in Shikoku (now where it produces more square watermelons), but mostly by farmer Takashi Yamashita.
+It was created by the farmers of Shikoku (currently where it produces more square watermelons), but mainly by the farmer Takashi Yamashita.

-The idea of leaving the watermelon in this format was because round fruits, especially when larger ones occupy more space on the shelves, can roll and fall.
+The idea of leaving the watermelon in this format was because round fruits, especially when larger ones take up more space on the shelves, can roll and fall.
 It in this format facilitates storage.

-To stay in these formats, the common watermelon is placed inside a glass box during the growing phase.
-But this caused it to lose some of the sugar present in this fruit, making it a decorative purpose product as it has a longer shelf life compared to a common watermelon.
+To get these shapes, the common watermelon is placed inside a glass box during the growth phase.
+But this caused it to lose some of the sugar present in this fruit, becoming a product of decorative purpose as it has a longer storage period compared to a common watermelon.

 The price of a square watermelon can vary widely, but the average is over 13,000 yen.
-The fruit is sold in expensive departments and supermarkets in Tokyo and Osaka.
+The fruit is sold in expensive department stores and supermarkets in Tokyo and Osaka.

-Because of the ease of changing the shape of the fruit, other shapes have recently emerged in Japan, such as triangular, heart and even scarecrow head.
+Because of the ease of changing the shape of the fruit, other shapes have recently emerged in Japan such as triangular, heart and even scarecrow's head.

 The cultivation and trade of square watermelon

-A cultivation technique was developed by the Japanese. during the growth phase the fruit is placed in a type of form or mold, usually glass.
+A cultivation technique was developed by the Japanese. in the growth phase the fruit is placed in a type of form or mold, usually of glass.
 Thus, they are forced to grow and take the desired shape.
-These techniques took years of practice and testing, even with other fruits, such as melons.
+These techniques took years of practice and testing, even with other fruits such as melons.
 At the Brazil square watermelons have been produced for a few years.
-It is even a risky bet, the producers say that the reception of this new product exceeded expectations.
+It is even being a risky bet, the producers say that the reception of this new product exceeded expectations.

-Due to these changes in the nature of the fruit, some changes in the essence of the watermelon are noticeable.
-In search of improvement, square watermelons often lose their sweet taste.
-It was from there that the trade in square watermelon for decorative purposes increased. these can be kept for approximately one and a half years.
-It soon became a luxury item in a sophisticated gift.
+Due to these changes in the nature of the fruit, some changes in the watermelon essence are noticeable.
+In pursuit of perfection, square watermelons often lose their sweet taste.
+It was from there that the trade in square watermelon for decorative purposes increased. these can be kept for approximately a year and a half.
+It soon became a luxury item into a sophisticated gift.

 The various forms of Japanese watermelon

-But it is clear that the Japanese would not be content only to produce watermelons in the square format.
-As time went by, several forms emerged, and some of these were very different.
-The heart shaped ones took 3 years to reach the perfect shape.
-And these are marketed starting at $ 250.
+But it is clear that the Japanese would not be content just to produce watermelons in the square shape.
+Over time, several forms emerged, and some of them were quite different.
+The heart-shaped ones took 3 years to reach the perfect shape.
+And these are marketed from 250 dollars.

 There are also watermelons in triangular or pyramid shapes.
-There are also watermelons called “Godzilla eggs” (you can imagine this one is quite big), it even comes in a very special box.
-Watermelons are sold in dynamite format and decoration and in the form of a calabash.
-And the most unusual is the "suika jinmen" or “Watermelon human face” which costs 50,000 yen or more.
+There are also watermelons called “Godzilla Eggs” (you can imagine that this one is quite big), it even comes in a very special box.
+Watermelons are sold in the shape and decoration of dynamite and in the shape of a gourd.
+And the most unusual is the “suika jinmen” or “human face watermelon” which costs 50,000 yen or more.

 The most expensive Japanese fruits in the world

-Japan is known for having extremely expensive fruits, but it is noteworthy that this is not the case with all fruits, but special fruits that we will see in the list below.
+Japan is known for having extremely expensive fruits, but it is worth mentioning that this is not the case for all fruits, but for special fruits that we will see in the list below.

-We also recommend reading our article about fruit and vegetable prices in Japanese markets to have a realistic understanding of prices and not a general idea because of Japan's most expensive fruit.
+We also recommend reading our article on prices of fruits and vegetables in markets in Japan to have a realistic understanding of prices and not a generalized idea because of the most expensive fruits in Japan.

 This melon looks like a work of art!
-In addition to being perfectly round, it has a design that resembles an ancient marble.
-This fruit is grown in Hokkaido.
-It costs an average of 300 dollars, but it has already been auctioned for 27 thousand dollars.
+In addition to being perfectly round, it has a design that resembles an ancient marble. this fruit is grown in Hokkaido.
+It costs an average of US$300, but has already been auctioned for US$27,000.

-The melon is very sweet and has a very thin rind, which leaves the fruit in addition to being beautiful and tasty.
+The melon is very sweet and has a very thin skin which makes the fruit not only beautiful but also very tasty.

-When it was bought for $27,000, the bid was made by a company in order to celebrate a positive year.
+When it was purchased for $27,000, the bid was from a company to celebrate a positive year.

 two - Tuby Roman Grapes

-These grapes are from Ishikawa and already stand out for their size, which is more or less than a ping pong ball, weighing around 20 grams.
+These grapes are from Ishikawa and already draw attention just for the size that is more or less of a ping pong ball, weighing around 20 grams.
 It is the most expensive grape in the world.

-The Roman grape, in addition to being very beautiful, is very sweet and tasty.
-A bunch averages $65.
+The Roman grape, besides being very beautiful, is very sweet and tasty.
+A bunch is on average 65 dollars.

 In 2016 a bunch of these grapes was purchased for $10,900.